 There are different stories relating to how "Pictou" got its name.
-It is said Pictou is named after an old province in France called Poictou.
-The credit of locating the site of Poictou is generally attributed to a gentleman named John Patterson.
-Another story relates to the original people living in the area now known as Pictou, who were the Mikmaqs that had been living in the area for hundreds and possibly thousands of years.
-The early name that the natives had for the area was Pictook, meaning exploding gas, probably related to the coal fields in the area.
+It is said Pictou is named after an old province in France called Poitou.
+The credit of locating the site of Poitou is generally attributed to a gentleman named John Patterson.
+Another story relates to the original people living in the area now known as Pictou, who were the Mi'kmaq that had been living in the area for hundreds and possibly thousands of years.
+The early name that they had for the area was Pictook, meaning exploding gas, probably related to the coal fields in the area.

 Brown's Point is the exact spot where the Scots landed the Ship Hector in 1773.
 Pictou is known as the Birthplace of New Scotland.